 Fall is a great time to change out your furnace filters, check your thermostat batteries, and schedule an HVAC check.
-Have a professional look at your home’s heating once a year — preferably well before you need to start using it — to make sure everything’s in order.
+Have a professional look at your home’s heating once a year — preferably well before you need to start using it — to ensure everything’s in order.
 Also, insulate your ductwork to help your HVAC systems run more efficiently.

 Additionally, your fall home maintenance shouldn‘t skip over the fireplace and chimney.
 Have your chimney swept and looked at by a professional once a year.
 Clean the blower (if there is one), make sure the damper is working, and check the pilot on a gas fireplace.

-Close up outdoor spaces.
+Close-up outdoor spaces.

 Unless you’re living in one of those warm winter places that the rest of us envy, your outdoor spaces should be cleaned up and put away.
 Put covers on the grill, bring in patio furniture, and close up your pool by blowing water out of the pump to prevent damage from freezing temps.

-While you’re winterizing your home on the outside, it’s a good idea to clean your gutters.
+While winterizing your home on the outside, it’s a good idea to clean your gutters.
 Winter snow and ice can lead to blockage in your gutters when there’s excess debris.

 Consider making some upgrades.

-The thought of buying a new furnace is enough to make any homeowner cringe.
+Buying a new furnace is enough to make any homeowner cringe.
 However, there are a couple of moderate home improvements and upgrades that could lower your costs:

 Energy-Efficient Upgrades for Your Home